SchlossLab/Great_Lakes_SLURM/README.md

 ### Options

 Take a look at the [SLURM user guide](https://arc-ts.umich.edu/greatlakes/slurm-user-guide/) from ARC-TS for a list of available option.
+Also see this guide for [migrating your PBS-torque scripts to SLURM](https://arc-ts.umich.edu/migrating-from-torque-to-slurm/).
 These options go in your submission scripts ([example](examples/Rbatch.sh)).
 SLURM options start with `#SBATCH`.
 Anything else starting with `#` is a comment.

 ### Examples